2021 Taliban offensive: War crimes

 The Taliban committed a number of war crimes during their 2021 offensive.

-On 16 June, in Dawlat Abad, 22 unarmed Afghan Special Forces commandos were executed while attempting to surrender to Taliban forces.
+On 16 June, in Dawlat Abad, 22 unarmed Afghan special forces commandos were executed while attempting to surrender.
 A video of the event circulated widely and was broadcast by CNN.
 Samira Hamidi of Amnesty International described the event as "the cold-blooded murder of surrendering soldiers – a war crime".
 She called for the event to be investigated as part of the International Criminal Court investigation in Afghanistan.

 On 8 July, Afghan soldiers executed an Afghan villager by making him sit on an improvised explosive device (IED) before it exploded.
 The victim, named Barakatullah, was accused of aiding the Taliban by Afghan police and anti-Taliban militia.
 The father of Barakatullah denied that his son was working with the Taliban.
 The incident took place south of the city of Sharana, the capital of Paktika province, and the video of the incident was uploaded on TikTok.
 France 24 Observers team was able to verify and geolocate the video.
 Fawad Aman, a spokesperson for the Afghan ministry of defence, denied that any such incident took place.
 An Afghan journalist, Naseeb Zadran, said that this not an isolated incident and reflects the impunity enjoyed by Afghan army.

-On 16 July, Taliban killed Danish Siddiqui, a journalist working for Reuters and a Pulitzer Prize winner, in Kandahar province.
-The body of the deceased journalist was later handed over to the Red Cross with health officials from India and Afghanistan saying that Siddiqui's body was badly mutilated by the Taliban fighters.
+On 16 July, the Taliban killed Danish Siddiqui, a Pulitzer-winning journalist working for Reuters, in Kandahar province.
+His body was later handed over to the Red Cross; health officials from India and Afghanistan claimed it had been badly mutilated by Taliban fighters.